Frequently Asked Questions (FAQ)

 What’s up with the e-collars?

-E-collars are an amazing tool when used fairly and with skill (don’t worry we can teach you).
-Our favorite collar is the Mini Educator collar from E-Collar Technologies.
+E-collars are an amazing tool when used fairly and with skill (don’t worry I can teach you).
+My favorite collar is the Mini Educator collar from E-Collar Technologies.
 These collars go from levels 1-100.
 This means that we can work dogs on incredibly low levels (“working levels”) – levels that some humans can’t even feel.
 When using these collars we use the same concept that we use with prong collars, “pressure on, pressure off.”
 This means that we can teach dogs what we want them to do – by teaching them to turn pressure or stimulation off.
 We use these collars in our training exercises in combination with rewards, and we also use them for achieving re-call outside – they work up to a 1/2 mile away (pretty cool).
 We can also use them for letting our dogs know a behavior is unwanted.
 Behaviors like jumping on people, becoming leash reactive/aggressive, excessive barking etc. Over-all they help even the most anxious dog step into a better and more calm state of mind by giving them structure, rules and guidance.

 Aren’t e-collars and prong collars mean?